this page last modified

 Wynnewood, PA 19096

 Alex's Lemonade Stand Foundation (ALSF) emerged from the front yard lemonade stand of cancer patient Alexandra "Alex" Scott (1996-2004).
-ALSF is now a national fundraising movement, raising more than $30 million and funding over 125 research projects.
-As of 2010, ALSF has expanded to providing free resources to help get families to treatment.
+ALSF is now a national fundraising movement, raising more than $80 million and funding over 450 research projects.
+ALSF has also expanded to providing free resources for families affected by childhood cancer.
 Notably:

-- The Travel Fund program provides transportation, lodging and meal accommodations for families traveling to 20 major cancer institutions
+- The Travel Fund program provides transportation, lodging and meal accommodations for families traveling to 42 major cancer institutions.

-- A Treatment journal to help families stay organized and track appointments, side affects, medications, etc.
+- A Treatment Journal to help families stay organized and track appointments, side effects, blood counts, medications and much more.
+An online version of the Treatment Journal is available as well.

 American Cancer Society